StevDoms/Power-Outage-Impact-Analysis/README.md

 The distribution of the Outage Duration is right skewed and most of the values are clustered within 0 - 2999 mins.
 The right-skewed distribution of Outage Duration indicates that the majority of recorded outage events have relatively shorter durations, predominantly falling within the range of 0 to 2999 minutes, with fewer instances of longer-lasting outages.

+<iframe src="assets/CustomersAffectedDistribution.html.html" width=800 height=600 frameBorder=0></iframe>

+The distribution of the Customers Affected is right skewed and most of the values are clustered within 0 - 149,000 people.

+<iframe src="assets/TotalPriceDistribution.html" width=800 height=600 frameBorder=0></iframe>

+The distribution of the Customers Affected is partially normally distributed.

 ### Bivariate Analysis

 <iframe src="assets/OutageDurationByCause.html" width=800 height=600 frameBorder=0></iframe>